 Surprise.
 Unexpected information, the emotion with the shortest duration.

 Amusement.
 Relaxed, pleasurable excitation from humor.
 Different from the general sense of pleasure of happiness.

 Bittersweet.
 Simultaneously feeling happy and sad.
-Like watching children grow up, divorce or retiring.
+Like watching children grow up, divorce, or choosing to retire.

 Nostalgia.
 Yearning for an idealized and often self-protective version of the past.
 Tends to elicit negative emotions for those prone to rumination and depression.
-Rumination is psychologically unhealthy; reflection is healthy.
+Reflection is psychologically healthy; rumination is psychologically unhealthy.

 Paradox.
 Two ideas that appear contradictory.
 Example: Vulnerability is the first thing we look for in other people and the last thing we want to show them about ourselves.

 Irony and Sarcasm.
 Forms of communication that are different from the intended message.
 May include elements of ridicule and humor.
 Are you dressing something up in humor that actually requires clarity and honesty?

 Anguish.
 A mix of shock, incredulity, grief, and powerlessness.
 Powerlessness is particularly painful.
 Coming back to our bodies can be difficult after experiencing anguish.